signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-regression/nonlinear-regression.md

 In this lesson, we will explore a collection of standard nonlinear regression techniques through predicting wine quality in terms of chemical properties.
 At the end, we'll combine all of these methods with [stacking](https://en.wikipedia.org/wiki/Ensemble_learning#Stacking) to create a model which performs better than any individual technique alone.

+Nonlinear regression is a tremendously large topic---large enough that no single authoritative document should serve as your only source of knowledge.
+As you work through this assignment, you should seek to clarify for your own understanding the details of each method used below.
+You should be consistently referring to *Applied Predictive Modeling* and *Introduction to Statistical Learning* as well as Internet resources to gain visual intuition for how nonlinear regression techniques work and a more sophisticated theoretical understanding of the underlying mathematics.
+This assignment is designed to *guide* you in the right directions, but it is *not* a replacement for individual curiosity.
+The goal is not to complete every problem below as rapidly as possible but rather to use them to generate directions of further inquiry.

 Getting started
 ===============